What is The “Plan A” Diet?

 Certain processed foods such as breads, pastas, soups, cereals, crackers, and snack bars are allowed (assuming the products contain only acceptable ingredients).
 A daily menu might include oatmeal with fruit for breakfast, zucchini-bean burritos or creamy potato soup for lunch, and a salad with lasagna or stuffed peppers for dinner.
 Occasional healthy desserts and treats will assure that your sweet tooth is satisfied.
 Click here to view the food pyramid.

-Not only is this way of eating loaded with health-promoting fiber, it easily provides ample protein, calcium, essential fats, carbohydrate, vitamins, minerals, and antioxidants.
+Not only is this way of eating loaded with health-promoting fiber, it provides ample protein, calcium, essential fats, carbohydrate, vitamins, minerals, and antioxidants.
 Gone is the hassle of counting, weighing or measuring your foods; there is no deprivation because you eat when you’re hungry, and stop when you’re comfortably full (but not stuffed).
-Consuming a calorie dilute, high fiber diet such as this will fill your stomach and mean that you’re full and satisfied much faster.
+Consuming a calorie dilute, high fiber diet such as this will fill your stomach and mean that you’re full and satisfied.

-Foods proven to be the most damaging to our health and weight are excluded, including all animal foods (beef, chicken, pork, lamb, fish, eggs, and dairy), processed meats (hot dogs, all lunchmeats, bacon, salami, ham, jerky, etc.), heavily processed and refined foods, junk foods, fast food, soda pop and other sugary beverages, and all oils.
+Foods proven to be the most damaging to our health and weight are excluded, including all animal foods (beef, chicken, pork, lamb, fish, eggs, and dairy), processed meats (hot dogs, all lunch meats, bacon, salami, ham, jerky, etc.), heavily processed and refined foods, junk foods, fast food, soda pop and other sugary beverages, and all added oils.
 Yes, even olive and coconut oil are to be avoided since they’re 100% pure liquid fat and contribute to several serious health issues.
 The unbiased research which supports these positions cannot be ignored, and we’ll discuss more on these topics on this website and throughout the book.
-Remember, eating animal products, junk food and oil is how we’ve achieved the status of the most obese and most unhealthy nation on the planet (and one of the sickest).
+Remember, eating animal products, junk food and oil is how we’ve become the most obese nation on the planet (and one of the sickest).